amnda-d/sideeye/doc/source/configFile.rst

 .. contents::

 The configuration file is a JSON file specifying the parameters used by SideEye's parsing and output functions.
 There is a :doc:`default configuration <default_config.json>` used by SideEye if a custom configuration is not provided.
 A custom configuration file must contain the same fields as the default configuration file.
 To use a custom configuration, copy :doc:`default_config.json <default_config.json>`, change values to your configuration, and provide the file name in functions requiring a configuration in your code.
+If any section is excluded from a custom configuration, default values will be used.

 The sections of the config file are: